Jewellery of the Berber cultures: Museum collections and exhibitions

 As part of material cultural heritage, historical Berber jewellery has been collected by ethnographic museums in the Maghreb, such as the Dar Si Said museum in Marrakesh, the Musée du Patrimoine Amazigh in Agadir or the Bardo National Museum in Algiers.
 Museums in other countries, such as the Musée du quai Branly in Paris, the Tropenmuseum in Amsterdam or the Metropolitan Museum of Art and Brooklyn Museum in New York City, also present such pieces and other traditional cultural objects of the Berber people.

-In 2008, the Museum for African Art in New York opened an exhibition of Moroccan jewellery and art from the private Xavier Guerrand-Hermès collection.
+In 2008, the Museum for African Art in New York opened an exhibition of Moroccan jewelry and art from the private Xavier Guerrand-Hermès collection.
 From December 2004 to August 2006, the Peabody Museum of Archeology and Ethnology at Harvard University presented the exhibition Imazighen!
 Beauty and Artisanship in Berber Life with an accompanying catalogue on traditional artifacts, including jewellery, from the Berber regions Kabylia in north-eastern Algeria, the Rif mountains of north-eastern Morocco and the Tuareg regions of the Algerian Sahara.

-The exhibition Splendeurs du Maroc at the Royal Museum for Central Africa in Belgium in 1998/99 presented a large variety of Moroccan jewellery from the museum's as well as private collections, described in the accompanying book of the same name.
+The exhibition Splendeurs du Maroc at the Royal Museum for Central Africa in Belgium in 1998/99 presented a large variety of Moroccan jewelry from the museum's as well as private collections, described in the accompanying book of the same name.

-Art historian Björn Dahlström, a former director of the Berber Art Museum in Marrakesh, edited the volume Berber women of Morocco, which was published in conjunction with the 2014/15 exhibition of the same name and shown in Paris, Manama and Rabat.
-From February 2016 to January 2017, the Institut du Monde arabe in Paris exhibited more than 250 pieces of mainly Berber jewellery from Morocco, Algeria and Tunisia from a private collection, titled Des trésors à porter.
+Art historian Björn Dahlström, a former director of the Berber Art Museum in Marrakesh, edited the volume Berber Women of Morocco, which was published in conjunction with the 2014/15 exhibition of the same name and shown in Paris, Manama and Rabat.
+From February 2016 to January 2017, the Institut du Monde arabe in Paris exhibited more than 250 pieces of mainly Berber jewelry from Morocco, Algeria, and Tunisia from a private collection, titled Des trésors à porter.
 Bijoux et parures du Maghreb [Treasures to wear.
 Jewellery and ornaments of the Maghreb].
-The accompanying book includes images and information about the materials, techniques and regional origin of the different styles and pieces.
+The accompanying book includes images and information about the materials, techniques, and regional origin of the different styles and pieces.

+Opened in January 2023, the National Jewellery Museum in Rabat presents a large and varied collection of Berber jewelry, alongside other Moroccan jewelry and personal adornment.